Aarception/Mo-information-security-portfolio/README.md

 ### ***Update***

-The Risk Intelligence report is completed in line with my operating requirements for completing what needs to be done within the same day, if possible.
+The Risk Intelligence report has been drafted.